exercism/go/exercises/concept/lasagna/.docs/hints.md

 ## 1. Define the expected oven time in minutes

-- You need to define a [function][functions] without any arguments.
+- You need to define a [constant][constants] and assign it the expected oven time in minutes.
-- You have to [explicitly return an integer][return] from a function.

 ## 2. Calculate the remaining oven time in minutes